Anger, fear linger after Myanmar communal clashes

 "They are getting enough food but the security around here is not good.
 The men have stayed in the villages to protect their houses, so we are left with little security," said Sa Kin Da, a Buddhist monk at the camp.

-Further down the road, firemen hosed down smoke still billowing from a deserted Rohingya house.
+Further down the road, firemen hose down smoke still billowing from a deserted Rohingya house.

-Thousands of Rohingyas have fled Sittwe while some were adrift in boats on the Naf River between Myanmar and Bangladesh, the United Nations said.
-Bangladesh has repelled at least a dozen boats this week.
+Thousands of Rohingyas have fled to Muslim villages outside Sittwe because of fears for their safety while some were currently adrift in boats on the Naf River between Myanmar and Bangladesh, the United Nations said.
+Bangladesh has turned back at least a dozen boats this week

-Reuters journalists visited the deserted Narzi quarter in Sittwe, which was home to as many as 10,000 Rohingyas, and found hundreds of houses, shops and market stalls destroyed by fire.
-Teams of Red Cross helpers and emergency volunteers cleared the wreckage as armed soldiers and police looked on.

-Dozens of rioters have been arrested and paraded on television with seized bottles of petrol, knives and spears.
+Security forces have arrested dozens of rioters, parading them on state television with confiscated bottles of petrol, knives and spears.

 Violence could easily reignite once the thousands of displaced Rakhines and Rohingyas return to their battered villages and wrecked homes.
 The army and police do not appear to have the capacity to patrol all the potential flashpoints, focusing their limited resources mainly on Sittwe.

-"(Rohingyas) came here to burn our houses and we followed them and burned theirs," said Thin Yin Nu, a Buddhist Rakhine in Byaing Phyu, a village close to a Rohingya settlement.
+"(Rohingyas) came here to burn our houses and we followed them and burned theirs," said Thin Yin Nu, a Buddhist Rakhine in Byaing Phyu, a village just a few rice fields away from a Rohingya settlement.

 "Both sides have seen dead and things cannot be okay again."